Home

 Typical questions:

-• Where is the operator stuck?
+• Where does the operation get stuck?

 • Which screens work, which frustrate the user?

-• How does load time affect behavior?
+• How does load time affect behaviour?

 Tools: App Analytics (Firebase), UXCam, Lookback, Session Recordings